ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
-      I don't understand why this book is considered good — it just seems like someone hanging out with a group of people, eating, drinking, and having fun without a care in the world.<br>
+      To me, this book just describes someone hanging out with a group of people, eating, drinking, and having fun without a care in the world.<br>
       Score: 🍔🍔
     </details>
     </figcaption>